Metal salen complex: Structures

 Salen complexes with d8 metal ions, such as Ni(salen), typically have a low-spin square planar molecular geometry in the coordination sphere.

 Other metal–salen complexes may have additional ligands above the salen nitrogen–oxygen plane.
 Complexes with one extra ligand, such as VO(salen), may have a square pyramidal molecular geometry.
 Complexes with two extra ligands, such as Co(salen)Cl(py), may have octahedral geometry.
 Usually the MN2O2 core is relatively planar, even though the ethylene backbone is skewed and the overall salen ligand takes a twisted C2 symmetry.
 Examples exist where ancillary ligands force the N2O2 donors out of planarity.
 No evidence indicates that salen is a redox-noninnocent ligand.

 Reactions

-Enzyme mimics
+The pyridine adduct of the cobalt(II) complex Co(salen)(py) (salcomine) has a square-pyramidal structure.
+It is a dioxygen carrier by forming a labile, octahedral O2 complex.

+The name "salen ligands" is used for tetradentate ligands which have similar structures.
+For example, in salpn there is a methyl substituent on the bridge.
+It is used as a metal deactivation additive in fuels.
+The presence of bulky groups near the coordination site may enhance the catalytic activity of a metal complex and prevent its dimerization.
+Salen ligands derived from 3,5-di-tert-butylsalicylaldehyde fulfill these roles, and also increase the solubility of the complexes in non-polar solvents like pentane.
+Chiral "salen" ligands may be created by proper substitution of the diamine backbone, the phenyl ring, or both.
+An example is the ligand obtained by condensation of the C2-symmetric trans-1,2-diaminocyclohexane with 3,5-di-tert-butylsalicylaldehyde.
+Chiral salen-type ligands may be used in asymmetric synthesis reactions.

+History

 Tsumaki described the first metal–salen complexes in 1938.
 He found that the cobalt(II) complex Co(salen) reversibly binds O2, which led to intensive research on cobalt complexes of salen and related ligands for their capacity for oxygen storage and transport, looking for potential synthetic oxygen carriers.
 Cobalt salen complexes also replicate certain aspects of vitamin B12.